tedcar/Instant-Scribe/02_Progress/PRD.md

     - The Parakeet model, already in VRAM, performs the transcription.
     - Upon completion, a final notification MUST appear: "Transcription complete.
 Text copied to clipboard."
     - Simultaneously, the full, clean, punctuated, and capitalized text (with no timestamps) MUST be placed onto the system clipboard.
+    - **Technical Note:** While the primary output is timestamp-free, detailed word-level timestamps for diagnostic or future features can be obtained by passing `timestamps=True` to the model's `transcribe` method.

 - **FR-3.2.4: Background Batch Transcription**
     - While a recording is in progress, the application MUST automatically slice the audio stream into 10-minute batches and begin transcribing each batch in the background.